scala/scala3/docs/docs/reference/new-types/type-lambdas-spec.md

 ```scala
 opaque type O[X] = List[X]
 ```
-`O` is known to be invariant (and not covariant, as its right hand side would suggest).
+`O` is known to be invariant (and not covariant, as its right-hand side would suggest).
 On the other hand, a transparent alias
 ```scala
 type O2[X] = List[X]
 ```